Newfoundland and Labrador - General Tourist Information

 Newfoundland Time Zone

-Newfoundland Standard Time is 30 minutes ahead of Atlantic Standard Time ( in the Maritime Provinces) and 1½ hours ahead of Eastern Standard Time (in effect in New York and Toronto).
-Most of Labrador occupies the Atlantic Time Zone, but the area from L'Anse au Clair to Cartwright is on Newfoundland Time.
+Newfoundland Standard Time is 30 minutes ahead of Atlantic Standard Time ( in the Maritime Provinces) and 1and ½ hours ahead of Eastern Standard Time (in effect in New York and Toronto).
+Most of Labrador occupies the Atlantic Time Zone, but the area from L'Anse au Clair to Cartwright is on Newfoundland Time

 Passports

-At present, American Citizens or permanent residents of the United States do not need a passport to visit Canada, but should carry a birth, baptismal or voters certificate, or other documents establishing their citizenship, such as naturalization certificate.
-Visitors from all other countries must have valid national passports. and visitors from certain countries also require a visa.
+At present, American citizens and permanent residents of the United States do not need a passport to visit Canada, but should carry a birth, baptismal or voter's certificate, or other documents establishing their citizenship.
+Naturalized U.S. citizens should carry evidence of citizenship, such as a naturalization certificate.
+Visitors from other countries must have valid national passports, and visitors from certain countries also require a visa.
+For a list of visa-exempt countries, go to www.canadainternational.gc.ca.

-After January 8, 2007, US citizens and permanent U.S. residents re-entering the United States by AIR following a visit to Canada must carry a valid U.S. passport or other secure travel documents, such as a NEXUS Air Card when used at a NEXUS Air kiosk.
-Effective June 2009, this requirement will be extended to re-entry to the U.S. by land and sea as well.
+As of Jan.
+8, 2007, a U.S. citizen or permanent U.S. resident re-entering the United States by air following a visit to Canada must carry a valid U.S. passport or other secure travel documents, such as a NEXUS Air card when used at a NEXUS Air kiosk.

 Traffic Regulation

-All drivers must carry a valid Driver's License, Vehicle Registration and Proof of Liability Insurance Coverage.
-Legislation requires that motorists carry lump-sum public liability and property damage insurance of $200,000.00.
-In the case of an accident involving personal injury, proof of such insurance must be produced within 24 hours or driving privileges could be suspended.
-The driver and all passengers must wear seat belts.
-A child weighting less than 9 kilograms must be secured in either an infant carrier or a convertible car seat adjusted to the rear facing position.
+Drivers must carry a valid driver’s licence, Vehicle Registration Certificate, and Proof of Liability Insurance Coverage in order to drive in Newfoundland and Labrador.
+Legislation requires that motorists carry lump-sum public liability and property damage insurance of $200,000.
+In case of accident involving personal injury, proof of such insurance must be produced within 24 hours, or driving privileges could be suspended.
+The driver and all passengers must wear seatbelts and cell phone use is prohibited unless a hands free device is used.
+A child weighing less than nine kilograms must be secured in either an infant carrier or a convertible car seat adjusted to the rear-facing position.
 The driver is responsible for ensuring all passengers under the age of 16 are properly restrained by seat belts.
-The use of radar detectors is illegal.
-It is illegal to drive with a blood alcohol limit exceeding .05 milligrams of alcohol per litre of blood.
+Radar detectors are illegal.
+It is also illegal to drive with a blood alcohol limit exceeding .05 milligrams of alcohol per litre of blood.

 Speed Limits